daohoangson/flutter-tinhte_demo/README.md

 You will also need to move the files within `android/app/src/main/java/com/daohoangson/flutter_ttdemo` to another directory to match the new Android package.
 The `google-services.json` and `GoogleService-Info.plist` must be replaced too.

+For Play Store releases, the `android/release.jks` needs to be regenerated and the keys / alias updated into build.gradle as mentioned earlier.